Counting Down the Pioneers of the eCommerce Business

 It comes as no surprise that Amazon tops the list of the biggest e commerce business.
 The company started out as an online book delivery service in 1994 by Jeff Bezos.
 The company now provides a host of products and services including Amazon Prime Video, Amazon Prime Music, Amazon Web Services, Amazon Kindle, Amazon Alexa, and Amazon Echo.
 In 2017, the company generated revenues of $178 billion with 566,400 employees across the world.
 The company owns multiple subsidiaries including Zappos, Diapers.com, Audible, Goodreads, IMDb, and Kiva Systems.

-For more information on the top e commerce business, e-retailer, ecommerce solutions, and retail industry:
+For more information on the top e commerce companies, e-retailer, ecommerce solutions, and the retail industry, request more info.